OS X Mountain Lion: Other updates

 AirPlay Mirroring is added, which allows wireless mirroring of a Mac's screen to an Apple TV.
 System-wide integration of AirPlay audio transmission is added.
 There are many new features for Chinese users, including support for Baidu as an option for Safari search engine, QQ, 163.com and 126.com services for Mail, Contacts and Calendar, Youku, Tudou and Sina Weibo are integrated into share sheets.
 Dictation, new in Mountain Lion, is a system-wide voice input mechanism that requires a broadband Internet connection.
 Facebook gained full integration following an update in late 2012.
 Some of the features include single-sign on and integration in Notification Center, Contacts and Share Sheets.
 Gatekeeper, also new to Mountain Lion, is an anti-malware feature based on digital signatures and the Mac App Store.

 Power Nap allows flash storage-based Macintoshes (late 2010 MacBook Air and later, or the MacBook Pro with Retina display) to synchronize with iCloud (Reminders, Calendars, Photo Stream, Notes, Mail, and Find My Mac) while sleeping and also allows a Mac to download App Store and OS X updates as well as make periodic Time Machine backups when it is plugged in and sleeping.
 Several new screensavers were added.
 Share Sheets, a "Share" button and dialog box in Safari and other applications, are added.
 Twitter was integrated with almost all of the applications, with single-sign on, tweeting from an app, Tweet Sheets, tweeting photos and links, using multiple Twitter accounts, Twitter notifications, profile picture integration, and Location Services available.

 Application updates automatically install from the Mac App Store.
 The iCloud library User interface (UI) was integrated throughout the operating systems, which includes new Open and Save dialog boxes across built-in applications, iWork and third-party applications via an Application programming interface (API).
 Applications that make use of this API support a new user interface to view and manage documents in the cloud that are specific to the application being used.
 Documents can be renamed from the title bar. iWork documents automatically synchronize with iCloud.
 The full screen ability is on every display.

-The Dock has received an updated look, emulating the appearance of the aluminum metal surface that much of Apple's current hardware line-up sports.
+The Dock has received an updated look, emulating the appearance of the aluminum surface that much of Apple's current hardware line-up sports.
 Scroll bars widen when the mouse hovers over them.
 Finder displays a progress bar in the "size" column when copying a file, and on icons in Launchpad when downloading from the Mac App Store.
 Launchpad has Spotlight search for finding applications.
 Address Book was renamed "Contacts", and iCal was renamed "Calendar".